 The major retrofit strategy for the bridge includes installing seismic isolation bearings at each of the 41 piers, strengthening piers 12 through 31 with steel cross-bracing between column bents, and installing steel casings at all columns located at the Sherman Island approach slab bridge.
-Staff has reported that work is progressing well and seismic safety opening is forecast for April 2012.
-Project progress is reported on page 34.
+Seismic safety opening was achieved on April 12, 2012 and contract completion is forecast for July 13, 2012.
+Project progress is described on page 34.